Logo

-George Robert Newhart was born on September 5,1929 and is an American comedian and actor.
+George Robert Newhart was an American comedian and actor.

 2.

-Bob Newhart is known for his deadpan and stammering delivery style.
+Bob Newhart was known for his deadpan and stammering delivery style.

 3.

-Bob Newhart has received numerous accolades including three Grammy Awards, an Emmy Award, and a Golden Globe Award.
+Bob Newhart received numerous accolades, including three Grammy Awards, an Emmy Award, and a Golden Globe Award.

 4.

-Bob Newhart was honored with the Mark Twain Prize for American Humor in 2002.
+Bob Newhart received the Mark Twain Prize for American Humor in 2002.

 5.

-Newhart came to prominence in 1960 when his album of comedic monologues, The Button-Down Mind of Bob Newhart, became a bestseller and reached number one on the Billboard pop album chart; it remains the 20th-best-selling comedy album in history.
+Newhart came to prominence in 1960 when his record album of comedic monologues, The Button-Down Mind of Bob Newhart, became a bestseller and reached number one on the Billboard pop album chart and won two Grammy Awards for Album of the Year, and Best New Artist.

 6.